Just Got Lucky

-"Just Got Lucky" was the second single from the British band JoBoxers.
-The track was initially released on the band's debut album, Like Gangbusters, in 1983.
-The song reached the top ten in the UK and the top 40 in the United States that autumn.
-It was later released on the band's albums Doing the Boxerbeat - The Anthology and Essential Boxerbeat.
+"Just Got Lucky" is a song recorded by the British band JoBoxers, released in May 1983, through RCA Records.
+The track was initially released on the band's debut album, Like Gangbusters (1983).
+The song reached the top ten in the UK, and the top 40 in the United States that autumn.
+It was later included on the band's compilation albums, Essential Boxerbeat (1996, later re-released in 2006) and Doing the Boxerbeat - The Anthology (2003).